JackHeeley/App3Dev/SampleProgram/ReadMe.txt

 53. Fixed blocking issue with showing progress.
 When doing multiple reads we need to seek on the device (seek capability added to device, and used in cd_rom_device).
 54. Reworked dllexports, warnings and include files.
 Nice(!)
 Upgraded compiler to version 16.4.1
 55. Conformed with full recommendations of GPL 3.0 license regarding notices and comments.
-55. Reworked main program pre-checking.
+56. Reworked main program pre-checking.
+57. Revised terminology in output messages, and tightened up the progress reporting design by adding gsl Ensures & Expects.

 IN PROGRESS: